 The question is to know whether the proposed way the CAPA and CACO messages are structured with one cash movement per BO can be considered as valid as opposed for instance to send one CAPA message per BO.

-In DK, the issue has been solved with dummy ISINs.

 Action: Remaining NMPGs to provide feedback if any on the proposed way to structure the option/movement sequences per BO.

 Feedback can be sent directly to Michal (michal.krystkiewicz@kdpw.pl) as the decision on the item is quite urgent.